liuzhuang13/DenseNet/README.md

 #Densely Connected Convolutional Networks (DenseNets)

 This repository contains the code for the paper [Densely Connected Convolutional Networks](http://arxiv.org/abs/1608.06993).

-The code is based on Facebook's implementation of ResNet (https://github.com/facebook/fb.resnet.torch).
+The code is based on [fb.resnet.torch] (https://github.com/facebook/fb.resnet.torch).

 Also, see

 0. Our [Caffe Implementation] (https://github.com/liuzhuang13/DenseNetCaffe)
 0. Our more memory-efficient [Torch Implementation] (https://github.com/gaohuang/DenseNet_lite).